RamAndKrishna/hacker.github.com/about.markdown

 permalink: /about/
 ---

-Hi there !!!, I am Ram, I love building computer applications which can people more efficient.
+Hi there !!!, I am Ram, I love building computer applications which can make people more efficient.

 [jekyll-organization]: https://github.com/jekyll